Skip to content

-The Whitby Education
+The Whitby Educational Continuum

 A Whitby education is about allowing students to define success on their own terms by inspiring their love of learning, broadening their sense of responsibility, developing their critical thinking skills and empowering them to take action in a global community.